AllonKleinLab/cospar/docs/source/index.rst

 Acknowledgment
 ^^^^^^^^^^^^^^
 Shou-Wen Wang wants to acknowledge `Xiaojie Qiu <https://dynamo-release.readthedocs.io/>`_ for inspiring him to make this website.
 He also wants to acknowledge the community that maintains `scanpy <https://scanpy.readthedocs.io/>`_ and `scvelo <https://scvelo.readthedocs.io/>`_, where he learned about proper code documentation.
 He thanks Tal Debrobrah Scully, Qiu Wu  and other lab members for testing the package.
-Shou-Wen  wants to thank especially Allon Klein for his mentorship and generosity.
+Shou-Wen  wants to thank especially Allon Klein for his mentorship.
 Finally, he wants to acknowledge the generous support of the Damon Runyon Foundation through the Quantitative Biology Fellowship.

 .. toctree::